HB 1365 - VERSION ADOPTED BY BOTH BODIES

 HOUSE BILL 1365

-AN ACT relative to applications for licenses to carry a loaded pistol or revolver.
+AN ACT relative to applications for licenses to carry a loaded pistol or revolver and relative to the composition of the board of dental examiners.

 SPONSORS: Rep. McFarlane, Graf.
 18; Rep. Popovici-Muller, Rock.
 17; Rep. Thibault, Merr.
 25; Rep. Layon, Rock.
 13; Rep. Giasson, Hills.
 29; Rep. Sirois, Hills.
 32; Rep. Tim Mannion, Hills.
 1; Rep. Corcoran, Hills.
 28; Rep. Sabourin dit Choiniere, Rock.
 30; Sen. Innis, Dist 7; Sen. Murphy, Dist 16